-Set forth below are the expenses we will incur in connection with the offering of the securities being registered.
+Set forth below are the expenses (other than underwriting discounts and commissions) expected to be incurred in connection with the issuance and distribution of the securities registered hereby.
 With the exception of the Securities and Exchange Commission registration fee, the amounts set forth below are estimates.
+We will pay all expenses (other than underwriting discounts and commissions) incurred by the offering unitholders.